 *October – The month of the Holy Rosary

 Our Parish Priest and School Chaplin is Father Teddy O’Brien MSC.
 We have Mass in the school hall and family Masses at Princethorpe Chapel during the week and on a Sunday.
 All children participate in the celebration of the Mass through prayer and music.
 Parents, families and Parishioners are warmly welcomed to join us on these occasions.

 Children say prayers at the beginning of the day, before and after lunch and at home time.
 Children also learn other prayers during class assemblies which are suited to their growing spirituality.
 We concentrate on traditional prayers.
 Please see the powerPoint below which indicates which prayers are learnt in which Year group.
 Each child is given a prayer book on starting the school.
 We have a mission prayer and song, which the Chaplaincy Team created.

 Whole school assemblies on Mondays are usually linked to the Gospel on Sunday.

-*We have class liturgies on Tuesdays and Thursdays which are linked to Saints Feast Days or our Values and Virtues; in addition to learning and deepening in the Catholic Faith, the children also learn about other faiths through festivals and a World Faith Focus.
+We have regular class liturgies which are linked to Saints Feast Days or our Values and Virtues; in addition to learning and deepening in the Catholic Faith, the children also learn about other faiths through festivals and a World Faith Focus.
 Our values are important to us - having respect and tolerance is taught explicitly to the children.

 We have a celebration assembly on a Friday where we celebrate the gifts and talents and uniqueness of the children in our school.